Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Phase structure of RDM

 Note that $E$ in \eqref{mQ} is a parameter and for different $\gamma$ the characteristic energy scale can be different.
-In the fractal and localized regimes, we expect the energies to have the same scale as the diagonal elements $E \sim \varepsilon$, with the spectral statistics resulting from the interplay between the diagonal elements and the off-diagonal perturbation.
-As $\gamma$ decreases, the off-diagonal elements begin to dominate over diagonal ones, and this behavior corresponds to the delocalized phase, where the energy scales with $\gamma$ as given in \eqref{eq:E_2k+1}.
+In the fractal and localized regimes, we expect the energies to have the same scale as the diagonal elements $E \sim \varepsilon$.
+As $\gamma$ decreases, the off-diagonal elements begin to dominate over the diagonal ones, and this behavior corresponds to the delocalized phase, where the energy scales with $\gamma$ as given in \eqref{E_free} in Appendix.